system-zero/system-zero/src/data/semantics/Language.md

   # result would be different (without the last κοάξ).

   # Chaining with a Sequence of Functions Calls and Continuational Expressions.

   # The language supports a mechanism, where the current value, becomes the
-  # first argument to the next function, or the last result value.

-  # The language supports a mechanism, where the current value, becomes the
   # first argument to the next function in the chain, or the last result value.